marcin-sielski/CarND-LaneLines-P1/writeup_template.md

 In order to draw a single line on the left and right lanes I have:
 * modified the draw_lines() function by filtering out vertical lines and lines with inappropriate slopes (valid 0.5 < | slope | < 0.8),
 * extrapolated all the detected lines in the image into single line on left and right side,
-* averaged the result with lines calculated for previous images if configured
+* averaged the result with lines calculated for previous images if configured.

 ### 2. Identify potential shortcomings with your current pipeline